-The second and final step is to install the salt system in your hot tub after you have checked for chemical balance and salinity.
+The second step is to install the salt system in your hot tub after you have checked for chemical balance and salinity.
 There are two main types of installations and most devices will work great with both options.

 The drop over or DO method is the easiest because it doesn't require any plumbing or altering your existing system.
 You simply hang the chlorine generator device over the edge of your pool so it is fully immersed in the water.
 You might find that attaching it to the filter or using a fastening device will help keep it in place.

 The second method involves plumbing the salt system in-line or IL as apart of your existing plumbing.
 This method makes it a bit tidier and hides the unit out of sight if you don't want to see it.
 In some cases this might void your hot tub warranty so if you have any concerns you should contact the manufacturer of your hot tub before altering the plumbing.

 In addition to the many benefits of a salt water hot tub you will find that it will be a lot easier to balance the chemistry.
-This is due to the fact that salt water is more stable and is better able to prevent harmful bacterial outbreaks like P. aeruginosa that can cause hot tub folliculitis.
+Salt water is also more stable and is better able to prevent harmful bacterial outbreaks like P. aeruginosa that can cause hot tub folliculitis.
 A properly balanced hot tub will increase the efficiency of the salt system so it's a good idea to test the water at least once a week.